Last updated on July 3rd, 2021 at 01:03 pm

 Whenever you perform a deadlift the aim is to keep the arms completely straight throughout the entire movement.

-I believe this is why I view the deadlift as a leg exercise.
+I believe this is why I view the deadlift as a leg exercise (more on this in the FAQ section below).

 Basically, my hands are only there as hooks, something to literally hook around the bar.